-The maximum number of attempts permitted for an E-tivity, coursework item, written examination or dissertation item is two.
+The maximum number of attempts permitted for E-tivity 1 and 2, coursework item, written examination or dissertation item is two.

 If you obtain a mark of 50% or more for any item of assessment or E-tivity from any module you may not retake that item.